joshusooyaa/calculator/README.md

 4. A multiply button
 5. A divide button
 6. An equals button
+7. A display window
 7. *A decimal button*\*
 8. *A clear/ clear all button*\*\
+9. *+/- button*\*\
 <small><small>* All though not required, these are fairly essential to have if this calculator is to be reliable.</small></small>

 # Steps
 ## 1. Calculator UI
 To start, a simple UI (to start) should be created fulfilling all the requirements outlined in the `Problem` section for this sub problem.
 From there, functionality can then slowly be added in.
+To do this, the base HTML will need to be created first, along with a simple linked style sheet.
+Styling will be improved on towards the end once all functionality has been added.